 Pressure groups on the small Caribbean territory of Guadeloupe continue to strive for their goal of independence from France.

-Pressure groups on the small Caribbean territory of Guadeloupe continue to strive for their goal of independence from France.
+Background: Pressure groups on the small Caribbean territory of Guadeloupe continue to strive for their goal of independence from France.
 The twin islands of Grande-Terre and Basse-Terre - the most northerly of the windward Islands - have been a French Department since 1946.

 SYNOPSIS: With warm temperatures throughout the year, it's rain forest-clad volcanic peaks and its coral-reef waters, Guadeloupe has great tourist potential which the authorities are trying to develop.
 Pointe-a-Pitre, the main town, has a picturesque colonial charm and attracts the ships and aircraft of several nationalities.